fschrogl/advent-of-code/src/main/java/at/schrogl/aoc/d05/README.md

 For example, consider just the last 3 characters of FBFBBFFRLR:

-* Start by considering the whole range, columns 0 through 7.
+* Start by considering the whole fieldDefinition, columns 0 through 7.
 * R means to take the upper half, keeping columns 4 through 7.
 * L means to take the lower half, keeping columns 4 through 5.
 * The final R keeps the upper of the two, column 5.